Dehydrating Strawberries

 Gently wash the berries and pat them dry thoroughly as excess moisture will affect the drying process by taking longer.
 Not a surprise there, right?

 Next, I remove the green tops and stems.
 I use a great strawberry huller (Amazon Affiliate link, thanks!) to do that as I don't want to cut off the tops like some people do.
 To me, that's wasting part of the strawberry.
-And the huller is fun (and easy) to use!
+And the huller is fun, and much easier to use than finger nails!

 For uniform drying, I slice the strawberries into even pieces, about 1/8 to 1/4 inch thick.